-Clinical Presentation Acute overdose with Fentanyl Citrate Injection can be manifested by respiratory depression, somnolence progressing to stupor or coma skeletal muscle flaccidity, cold and clammy skin, constricted pupils and, in some cases, pulmonary edema, bradycardia, hypotension partial or complete airway obstruction, atypical snoring, and death Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations [see Clinical Pharmacology (12.2)]
+Clinical Presentation Acute overdose with fentanyl can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and, in some cases, pulmonary edema, bradycardia, hypotension, hypoglycemi partial or complete airway obstruction, atypical snoring, and death Marked mydriasis rather than miosis may be seen with hypoxia in overdose situations [see Clinical Pharmacology (12.2)].

-Treatment of Overdose
+Freatment of Overdose

-In case of overdose, priorities are the reestablishment of a patent and protected airway and institution of assisted or controlled ventilation, f needed.
-Employ other supportive measures (including oxyg and vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
-Cardiac arrest or arrhythmias will require advanced life-support techniques.
-The opioid antagonists, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
-For clinically significant respiratory or circulatory depression secondary to fentaryl overdose, administer an opioid antagonist.
-Opioid antagonists should not be administered in the absence of clinically significant respiratory or ulatory depression secondary to opioid overdose.
-Because the duration of opioid reversal is expected to be less than the duration of action of fentanyl in Fentanyl Citrate Injection, carefully monitor the patient until spontaneous respiration is reliably re-established If the response to an opioid antagonist is suboptimal or only brief in nature, administer additional antagonist as directed by the product's prescribing information
+In case of overdose, priorities are the reestablishment of a patent and protected airway and institution of assisted or controlled ventilation, if needed.
+Employ other supportive measures (including oxyge and vasopressors) in the management of circulatory shock and pulmonary edema as indicated.
+Cardiac arrest or arrhythmias will require advanced life-support measures.

+Opioid antagonists, such as naloxone, are specific antidotes to respiratory depression resulting from opioid overdose.
+For clinically significant respiratory or circulatory depression secondary to fentany overdose, administer an opioid antagonist

+Because the duration of opioid reversal is expected to be less than the duration of action of fentanyl in Fentanyl Citrate Injection carefully monitor the patient until spontaneous respiration is reliable re-established.
+If the response to an opioid antagonist is suboptime or only brief in nature, administer additional antagonist as directed by the product's prescribing information

 In an individual physically dependent on opioids, administration of the recommended usual dosage of the antagonist will precipitate an acute withdrawal syndrome.
 The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
-If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be initiated with care and by titration with smaller than usual doses of the antagonist.
+If a decision is made to treat serious respiratory depression in the physically dependent patient, dministration of the antagonist should be initiated with care and by titration with smaller than usual doses of the antagonist.

-DESCRIPTION
+11 DESCRIPTION

-Fentanyl Citrate Injection is an opioid agonist, available as a sterile. non-pyrogenic solution containing fentanyl citrate as the active pharmaceutical ingredient, for intravenous or inframuscular administration.
-Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1) with the following structural formula
+entanyl Citrate Injection is an opioid agonist, available as a sterile non-pyrogenic solution containing fentanyl citrate as the active phar maceutical ingredient, for intravenous or intramuscular administration.
+Fentanyl citrate is chemically identified as N-(1-Phenethyl-4-piperidyl) propionanilide citrate (1:1) with the following structural formul